passbolt/passbolt-ldap-certificate-bundler/README.md

 - [OpenSSL](https://www.openssl.org/) command-line tool
   - Usually available as package `openssl` in most Linux distributions and package managers
   - The script uses `openssl s_client` to establish an SSL/TLS connection and retrieve the certificate chain
-  - No OpenSSL configuration or certificates are required as the script handles the connection and certificate parsing
+- Python 3.11 or higher
-- Python 3.6+ (only required for creating the virtual environment)
+  - Required for running the tool
+  - On Debian/Ubuntu, you may need to install the following additional packages:
+    ```bash
+    sudo apt-get install python3-venv python3-pip build-essential libssl-dev libffi-dev python3-dev
+    ```
-- pip (Python package installer)
+- Pip (Python package installer)
-  - Usually comes with Python 3.6+, but may need to be installed separately on some systems
-  - Required for installing Python dependencies
-  - In Docker environments, pip will be automatically installed using Python's built-in ensurepip module
+  - The setup script will attempt to install pip if it is missing, but it is recommended to install it beforehand

 ### Python Package Requirements
 - cryptography package (installed automatically in the virtual environment)